foxBMS/foxbms-setup/README.md

 to compile and flash the sources.

 ## Building the Sources
 For building the software open a shell and type "python build.py -h".
 All available build options will be displayed.
+The top build directory is ./build.

 ## Cleaning the ./build-Directory
 For cleaning instructions open a shell and type "python clean.py -h".
 All available cleaning options will be displayed.